mcibique/vue-testing-examples/README.md

 });
 ```

-Now, let's do better approach and let DI container to resolve our dependencies.
+Now, let's do a better approach and let the DI container to resolve our dependencies.

 ```js
 import { Register } from './di';